 Want to Learn How to Cure Olives?

-Olives will be raw foods unless they've been pasteurized (which you may get frequently at grocery stores).
-Raw olives are very bitter and contain substances that need to be removed before an olive is fit for human consumption.
+Also, most raw olives are very bitter and contain substances that need to be removed before an olive is fit for human consumption.

-Olives must go through a curing process which will usually involve a
+Olives will go through a curing process which can involve a